Tables

 Auto metrics are listed even if they aren't enabled yet, and you can configure the table and enable its auto metrics from this section.
 User defined metrics appear in a section below the table's auto metrics.

 Any columns that are configured appear in the Column Health section.
 If no columns are configured yet, there's a button you can click to start the configuration process.
 Each of the configured columns is represented by a square: green if the column has monitored metrics with no incidents, red if there are incidents, and gray if there are no monitored metrics.
+As with tables, the status is for the currently selected day in the Summary section.
 You can hover over a square to see how many metrics are set up for the corresponding column.

 General information about the table appears in the Table Info section.